justinwaltrip/rms-ui/README.md

 ### React Functional Components

-- Create a new folder for each component.
-The folder name should be the name of the component in lowercase, separated by hyphens (ex. `add-filter-dialog`).
+- **Component Folder**: Create a new folder for each component.
+Name the folder using the component's name in lowercase, separated by hyphens (e.g., `add-filter-dialog`).

-  - Inside of the folder, create a file for the component.
-The file name should be the name of the component in PascalCase, followed by `.tsx`.
-For example, `AddFilterDialog.tsx`.
-The only exported item from the file should be the component itself.
+  - **Component File**: Inside the folder, create a file for the component.
+Name the file using PascalCase, followed by `.tsx` (e.g., `AddFilterDialog.tsx`).
+Export only the component from this file.

-  - If the component has any custom styles, create a file for the styles.
-The file name should be the name of the component in PascalCase, followed by `.module.scss`.
-For example, `AddFilterDialog.module.scss`.
+  - **Styles File**: If the component has custom styles, create a styles file named in PascalCase, followed by `.module.scss` (e.g., `AddFilterDialog.module.scss`).

-- If the component has any props, create a type for the props.
-The name of the type should be the name of the component in PascalCase, followed by `Props`.
-For example, `AddFilterDialogProps`.
+- **Props Types**: If the component has any props, create a type for the props.
+Name the type using PascalCase, followed by `Props` (e.g., `AddFilterDialogProps`).

-- Use `// #region` and `// #endregion` to group 2 or more related sections of code together.
-This makes it easier to collapse and expand sections of code in VS Code.
-Inside of the functional component, the order of the regions should be:
+- **Code Grouping**: Use `// #region` and `// #endregion` to group related sections of code.
+This helps in collapsing and expanding sections in VS Code.
+The order should be:

   1. variables - simple `const` declarations
   2. contexts - `useContext` declarations